Frangibility

 A material is said to be frangible if through deformation it tends to break up into fragments, rather than deforming elastically and retaining its cohesion as a single object.
 Common crackers are examples of frangible materials, while fresh bread, which deforms plastically, is not frangible.

 A structure is frangible if it breaks, distorts, or yields on impact so as to present a minimum hazard.
-A frangible structure is usually designed to be frangible and to be of minimum mass.
+A frangible structure is usually designed to be of minimum mass.

 Light poles

 A frangible light pole base is designed to break away when a vehicle strikes it.
 This lessens the risk of injury to occupants of the vehicle.
-Frangible supports are also used for airport approach structures.